borgbackup/borgbackup.github.io/releases/borg-2.0.rst

       segment files, precise refcounting, repo index needed, exclusive lock needed, checkpointing and .part files needed.
-    - borg 2: convergence, write order, separate objects, no refcounting, garbage collection, no repo index needed, simplicity, mostly works with a shared lock, no need for checkpointing or .part files.
+    - borg 2: convergence, write order, separate objects, no refcounting, garbage collection, mostly works with a shared lock, no need for archive creation checkpointing or .part files.

 - uses a new hashtable (used for indexes, caches) based on the borghash project